 WM SHAREHOLDER ALERT: Jakubowitz Law Reminds Waste Management Shareholders of a Lead Plaintiff Deadline of August 8, 2022

-NEW YORK, June 17, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Waste Management, Inc. (NASDAQ: WM).
+NEW YORK, June 24, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Waste Management, Inc. (NYSE: WM).

 To receive updates on the lawsuit, fill out the form: